Check out our new GPU Glossary! Read now

 ...

-Check out this example to see how you can run 7B parameter language models at thousands of tokens per second using an H100 on Modal.
+Check out this example to see how you can generate images from the Flux.schnell model in under a second using an H100.

 Before you jump for the most powerful (and so most expensive) GPU, make sure you understand where the bottlenecks are in your computations.
 For example, running language models with small batch sizes (e.g. one prompt at a time) results in a bottleneck on memory, not arithmetic.
 Since arithmetic throughput has risen faster than memory throughput in recent hardware generations, speedups for memory-bound GPU jobs are not as extreme and may not be worth the extra cost.